enolgor/wow-addon-tiptac/README.md

 to the original addon.

 I also removed a commented code block in the original addon that was causing an issue with mouse anchoring in buff frames.

+## Installing this version of the addon

+Download from [here](https://github.com/enolgor/wow-addon-tiptac/archive/master.zip) the latest changes, open the zip and copy&paste the four tiptac folders inside the zip to the Interface/AddOns folder of the game.